 Best for Any Age

-It is comfortable with extra thick padded shoulder straps, and a wide waist strap for even weight distribution.
+It has maximal comfortable and versatility, with six positions for newborns or toddlers, including an adjustable neck support for baby and a temperature control mesh panel.
 It will not place stress on the shoulders or back.
-The straps are completely adjustable, so it allows the carrier to securely fit any body shape.
+The straps are completely adjustable, allowing the carrier to securely fit any body shape.

-RSC All-Position Carrier comes in a close second in the same category.
-It is made from strong material with a lightweight frame.
-The material is 600D oxford cloth.
-This enables the backpack to endure the weather and can be used daily.
+ChevrPlus Explorer Child Carrier Hiking Backpack comes in a close second in the same category.
+It is made from strong material with a lightweight, yet sturdy, frame.
+This enables the backpack to be comfortable for both baby and adult.
+This carrier is build for children between 9-48 months with a maximum weight limit of 42 pounds.
 It is designed for camping, hiking, and walking trips.

-There is a large back pocket to store diapers and larger items and has a reflective strip for added safety if hiking in the dark.
+There are extra large storage areas, including a removable diaper bag, so it can hold larger items, and has a reflective strip for added safety if hiking in the dark.
 The sun and rain canopy are easily removed and stored within the backpack.